progressivis/progressivis/doc/notebooks.md

 ![](viz_images/sniffer.png)

+##### The Sniffer

-The sniffer, among other things, allows you to customize parsing options, select the desired subset of columns and type them.
+The **sniffer**, among other things, allows you to customize parsing options, select the desired subset of columns and type them.

-Once the configuration is complete, you can save it for later use and start loading.
+Once the configuration is complete, you can save it for later use, so you don't have to refill all the options manually, and start loading.

 ![](viz_images/start_save_csv.png)

 **NB:** The `Freeze` checkbox is useful only when the scenario is being recorded  to be replayed later (see [Recording a scenario](recording-scenario) for more details).

-Once loading has begun, the `Next stage` list and the `Chain it` button will be used to attach a new `CW` to the treatment.
+Once loading has begun, the `Next stage` list and the `Chain it` button will be used to attach a new `CW` to the treatments.

 ![](viz_images/next_stage.png)